Samuil Lehtțir: Latinization turn

 These developments sent MASSR writers to study old forms of Romanian literature, with samples of 19th-century Romanian authors appearing in the official literary magazine, Octombrie ("October").
 Lehtțir himself became affiliated with that magazine, serving as its managerial secretary.
-It was also here that he made his name as a poet.
+It was also here that he made his name as a poet—the MASSR's most significant and "livelier" one, according to Smochină.
 His lyrical works therein include a 1931 piece, also called Octombrie, which, Negură argues, was a celebration of Soviet patriotism.
 The Soviet Union "appears as a country of gigantic proportions, animated by a universal effervescence and enthusiasm."
-Lehtțir's poetry, described by Colesnic as "politically engaged" and mostly "minor", with the exception of one Octombrie poem which anticipated the first manned space flight by over 25 years.
-The latter piece "amazes in its selection of a theme and the precision of its poetic description".